cozzolinoac11/news-classification/README.md

-# news-classification
+# Fake and real news classification
-Fake and real news classification.
 Building an NLP pipeline for English news classification.
 Fake news or real?